 Who is the author of ‘Two Stories About Flying’?

-There are 2 parts to this story are the authors are Liam O’Flaherty and Fredrik Forsyth respectively.
+There are 2 parts to this story.
+The authors are Liam O’Flaherty and Fredrik Forsyth, respectively.

 What are the benefits of having inner strength?

 1. Self-confidence 2.
 Determination 3.
 Tolerance 4.
 Enthusiasm 5.
 Compassion

 Overcoming fears forces one to learn, and embracing risk-taking also helps one to overcome the fear of failure.